 Hay Feeders For Guinea Pigs are one of those essentials if your little guy’s diet consists of a heavy hay intake (little pun there for ya 🙂 ).
 There are plenty of hay feeders for guinea pigs out there.
 Personally, I prefer to go for the feeders that are both functional, but also look nice.
 When you think about it, a guinea pig cage is a pretty big object and it takes up a lot of space.
 The last thing you want is for this big thing to end up being an eyesore, and believe me, I have seen some pretty ugly cages.
-You want proof?
-Check out these cages on Amazon here, there like 10 bad cages for every nice looking one.
+Do you want proof?
+Check out these cages on Amazon here, there are like 10 bad cages for every nice looking one.

 Now, if you don’t have a lot of time on your hands and you just want to see my number 1 recommendation for in regards to hay feeders for guinea pigs simply click the link below: